 If you prefer SFP scopes, Kahles K16 1-6×24 is really excellent and the Gen2E Vortex Razor 1-6×24 is a nice design too.
 Meopta Meostar R2 is worth a look as well for tactical use now that it has more reticle options.

 Compact fixed power scope for tactical use (think AR-15 or similar):

-Elcan Specter OS 4×32 is still my favourite in this category, although there are some new designs from Steiner I need to look at.
-I keep on seeing Elcan Specter DR 1x/4x under $2k.
-It is very compelling and I might pick one up.
+Elcan Specter OS 4×32 is still my favourite in this category, although there are some new designs I need to look at.
+That having been said, newly designed moderately priced prismatics are getting so competent that it is increasingly getting hard to recommend higher end ones.
+With switch power Elcans it is a little different and I keep on seeing Elcan Specter DR 1x/4x and TR 1x/3x/9x under $2k.
+It is a compelling option.

 Low-range variable scope for hunting use (think DGR):

-Kahles K16i mentioned above is still king, Meopta MeoStar R2 1-6×24 and Vortex Razor Gen 2E 1-6×24 are quite compelling and less expensive.
+Kahles K16i mentioned above is probably still king, but Meopta MeoStar R2 1-6×24 and Vortex Razor Gen 2E 1-6×24 are quite compelling and less expensive.

 All-round hunting use:

 I think Meopta Meostar R2 2-12×50 is the way to go here.